Is Silicone Rubber a Conductor or Insulation for Electricity?

 When selecting silicone rubber for electrical applications, consider the following factors:

-- Flexibility: The rubber’s flexibility suits your needs, especially if the material needs to bend or stretch.
+• Flexibility: The rubber’s flexibility suits your needs, especially if you need it to bend or stretch.

 These factors will help you select the best silicone rubber for your electrical needs.